YogeshGK/Stroke-Prediction/README.md

     - Test accuracy improved after this.
 The best accuarcy, 0.25 achieved was using SMOTE and applying logistic regression model.
 ![App Screenshot](./images/result_summary.png)

-#### further plan
+#### Roadmap further
     -  The age, bmi and glucose_level, instead of using these features alone, we can group these in range/bins to study the effect on overall score.
     -  Use other techniques including Recursive feature ellimination and sequential feature selection.

 ## Reference
 - [Stroke Prediction by 123 of AI (Dec 2023)](https://kaggle.com/competitions/stroke-prediction-by-123-of-ai-dec-2023) by [Abbhinav Venkat](https://www.kaggle.com/abbhinavvenkat)